ccastroiragorri/ComposerFabric101/README.md

 After you play around with the on-line tutorial you might want to perform a local installation of the development enviorment.
 Currently you have the official documentation that is supporting [version 1.2](https://hyperledger.github.io/composer/latest/installing/development-tools.html) and [version 1.4](https://hyperledger-fabric.readthedocs.io/en/release-1.4/getting_started.html) (latest and first long term support release).

 1. Follow the installation instructions, this includes the [pre-requisites](https://hyperledger.github.io/composer/latest/installing/installing-prereqs)
+2. After pre-requisites are installed and verifies, you can bootstrap any version of fabric using bootstrap.sh, follow the [intructions](https://github.com/hyperledger/fabric-samples)
-2. Once installation is complete you can start a basic network locally for [version 1.2](https://hyperledger.github.io/composer/latest/tutorials/deploy-to-fabric-single-org) and [version 1.4](https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html) and deploy a *.bna file that contains the business logic of your network.
+3. Once installation is complete you can start a basic network locally for [version 1.2](https://hyperledger.github.io/composer/latest/tutorials/deploy-to-fabric-single-org) and [version 1.4](https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html) and deploy a *.bna file that contains the business logic of your network.
 This *.bna was previously build using composer language.

 ## Working with Fabric and Composer